- Year of study: Second year, two semesters.

 Overview

-The course involves further specialisation in subject areas studied in Musicianship I (EXMUS10).
+The course involves further specialisation in subject areas studied in Musicianship I (EXMUS10) or Music History I (MUHIST12).
 The subject areas are organised into modules which look in depth at selected topics and are designed to give the students tools to allow them to work independently.
 Examples include use of source materials, analytics tools, insights into stylistic and historical attributes, reflection on and application of philosophical perspectives on music, and relating the theoretical contents of the modules to own practice.

 The modules on offer may vary from year to year.
-The student should complete a total of four modules during the course – three obligatory and one elective.
+The student should complete a total of three modules during the course – one obligatory and two elective modules.

 Obligatory modules